 This study attempts to address these concerns and to ascertain the acceptability of various hypotheses.
 Following introductory motive, this paper is set out as follow.
 Next section provides a selective literature review.
 Section 3 provides some stylized facts.
 Section 4 describes the data and outlines the approaches to the measurement of efficiency and its determinants.
-Section 5 deals with empirical Data Envelopment Analysis (DEA) results and highlights Tobit regression analysis results and the paper is rounded off by section 6 with concluding remarks.
+Section 5 deals with empirical DEA results while section 6 highlights Tobit regression results and the paper is rounded off by section 7 with concluding remarks.
 The findings in this study may provide context for initiating constructive debates concerning the choice and exploitation of resources and ways to improve outcomes in a vital and crucial sector such as health.